"Get 34% OFF on the Thiruchendur Murugan Statue with Karungali Vel. Save ₹1,049 today!"

 How to Perform Kurma Jayanti Puja at Home:

 You do not need to visit a grand temple to observe Kurma Jayanti meaningfully.
-Here is a simple yet complete Kurma Jayanti puja vidhi you can follow at home:
+Here is a simple yet complete puja vidhi you can follow at home:

-Step 1 — Preparation & Sankalpa Wake up early, take a bath, and wear clean, preferably yellow or white clothes.
+Step 1 — Preparation & Sankalpa: Wake up early, take a bath, and wear clean, preferably yellow or white clothes.
 Set up a clean altar facing east.
 Place an image or idol of Lord Vishnu or the Kurma Avatar on the altar.
-You may also use a Shaligrama stone, which is considered a natural representation of Lord Vishnu.
+You may also use a Shaligrama stone.

-Step 2 — Deepa Prajwalanam & Purification Light a ghee lamp and incense sticks to purify the space and invoke the divine presence of Lord Vishnu.
-This sets the sacred atmosphere for the puja to begin.
+Step 2 — Deepa Prajwalanam & Purification: Light a ghee lamp and incense sticks to purify the space and invoke the divine presence of Lord Vishnu.

-Step 3 — Puja Offerings (Naivedyam) Offer tulsi leaves, yellow flowers (especially marigold and champa), yellow cloth, and sandalwood paste.
-Perform abhishek with Panchamrit — a sacred mixture of milk, curd, honey, ghee, and sugar — followed by an offering of fresh fruits and sweets to the Lord.
+Step 3 — Puja Offerings (Naivedyam): Offer tulsi leaves, yellow flowers, yellow cloth, and sandalwood paste.
+Perform abhishek with Panchamrit — a sacred mixture of milk, curd, honey, ghee, and sugar — followed by fresh fruits and sweets.

-Step 4 — Vrat & Recitation Observe a full or partial fast throughout the day, consuming only fruits and milk.
-During this time, chant the Kurma Dwadasha Nama Stotra, Vishnu Sahasranama, or recite "Om Namo Bhagavate Vasudevaya" 108 times with a mala to deepen your devotion and focus.
+Step 4 — Vrat & Recitation: Observe a full or partial fast.
+During this time, chant the Kurma Dwadasha Nama Stotra, Vishnu Sahasranama, or recite "Om Namo Bhagavate Vasudevaya" 108 times.

-Step 5 — Aarti & Prasad Conclude the puja with Vishnu aarti using camphor.
-Distribute prasad among family members and, if possible, offer food to Brahmins or donate to the needy — this act of charity on Kurma Jayanti is considered especially auspicious and greatly meritorious.
+Step 5 — Aarti & Prasad: Conclude with Vishnu aarti using camphor.
+Distribute prasad and, if possible, offer food to Brahmins or donate to the needy — this act of charity is considered greatly meritorious.

 Puja Samagri List for Kurma Jayanti